-Benefits payable are valued at fair value and relate to members who are eligible to receive payment and provided the Fund with appropriate notification on or prior to 30 June 2020 but paid after 30 June 2020.
+Benefits payable are valued at fair value and relate to members who have ceased employment and provided the Fund with appropriate notification on or prior to 30 June 2018 but paid after 30 June 2018.

 (i) Revenue recognition

 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, regardless of when the payment is received.
 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duty.
 The specific recognition criteria described below must also be met before revenue is recognised: